SEO for RFID Manufacturing and Consultants

 So what do I mean by that…

-Firstly, we found the search volume or the amount of people looking for the keyword, were low in number in fact the search volume tended to be under 59 on some keywords.
+Firstly, we found the search volume or the number of people looking for the keyword, were low in number in fact the search volume tended to be under 59 on some keywords.

 Thirdly, once we ranked on page 1 we then knew we were in the right place because the leads were good and productive, plus they converted.
 Exactly what the client wanted.